Funding And Financial Issues

 Social Housing Grant

 Ceredigion County Council administers Social Housing Grant for selected projects every year.
 These projects would have to involve the provision of social housing, for example the conversion of a large empty property into a number of rental units.
-The management of the property would be transferred to a local Housing Association who would be responsible for the letting of the property to persons on the social housing waiting list.
+A long lease to the property would be transferred to a registered Social Landlord who would be responsible for the letting of the property to persons on the social housing waiting list.

-There may be an option to allow a partner organisation such as a Local Housing Association to undertake the works to your property in return for their taking over the management of the property.
+There may be an option to allow a partner organisation such as a registered Social Landlord to undertake the works to your property in return for their taking over the management of the property.
 You would need to give up the management of the property for upwards of 5 years.
-Please see the relevant section under the ‘Renting’ section of this pack.

 The availability of these schemes is largely based on the location and condition of the property.
 Each scheme would be considered on an individual basis.